SoumyaMalgonde/Discuss/README.md

     b.
 Install the dependencies.
     `npm install`

-    Yayy! you are all set to run the application!
+    You are all set to run the application!
     Run server using: `npm start` in server directory.
     Run client using: `yarn start` in client directory.